ChronoSheets/ChronoSheets-Python-Client/docs/OrganisationGroupUsersApi.md

 # create an instance of the API class
 api_instance = ChronoSheetsAPI.OrganisationGroupUsersApi()
 request = ChronoSheetsAPI.CSSetOrganisationGroupUsersRequest() # CSSetOrganisationGroupUsersRequest | A request object specifying which users belong to an organisation group.
-Make sure to specify the OrganisationGroup Id in the request object so that ChronoSheets knows which OrganisationGroup to update x_chronosheets_auth = 'x_chronosheets_auth_example' # str | The ChronoSheets Auth Token
+Make sure to specify the OrganisationGroup Id in the request object so that ChronoSheets knows which OrganisationGroup to update.
+CsvUserIds is a comma separated list of User Ids, e.g. 1,2,3,4 x_chronosheets_auth = 'x_chronosheets_auth_example' # str | The ChronoSheets Auth Token

 try: